gscontras/probLang/chapters/01-introduction.md

 > 2. Add another object to the scenario.
 > 3. Add a new multi-word utterance.
 > 4. Check the behavior of the other possible utterances.
+> 5. Is there any way to get "blue" to refer to something green?
+Why or why not?